dnelson86/arepo/documentation/source/diagnosticfiles.md

 cpu.txt
 =======

-Each sync-point, such a block is written.
-This file reports the result of the different timers built into Arepo.
-Each computationally expensive operation has a different timer attached to it and this way allows to closely monitor what the computational time is spent on.
+For each sync-point, such a block is written.
+This file reports measurements of the different timers built into Arepo.
+Each computationally expensive operation has a different timer attached to it, thus allowing to closely monitor where the computational time is spent.
 Some of the timers (e.g. treegrav) have sub-timers for individual operations.
 This is denoted by the indentation hierarchy in the first column.
-The distribution of these timings is highly problem dependent, but it is possible to identify inefficient parts of the overall algorithm and optimize only the most time-consuming parts of the code.
-There is the option ``OUTPUT_CPU_CSV`` which also returns this data as a ``cpu.csv`` file.
+The fraction of time spent in different code parts, as well as the absolute amount, is highly problem dependent.
+The timers make it possible to identify inefficient parts of the overall algorithm and concentrate on the most time-consuming parts of the code.
+There is also the option ``OUTPUT_CPU_CSV`` which returns thes same data as a more easily machine-readable ``cpu.csv`` file.

-The different columns are:
+The different columns are: name; wallclock time (in s) this step;
-name; wallclock time (in s) this step; percentage this step; wallclock time (in s) cumulative; percentage up to this step.
+percentage this step; wallclock time (in s) cumulative; percentage up to this step.
 A typical block of cpu.txt looks the following (here a gravity-only, tree-only run):

 .. code-block :: python